rastr-0/CPU_benchmark/README.md

 ## Problems to fix
 * No ability to set the execution time of the fibonacci calculation tests
-* The way fibonacci calculation is implemented for multi-threads doesn't look like good.
-Right now there are 2 separete files for multi/single fibonacci numbers, ideally, these tests should be added to other single and multi tests, respectively.
+* The way fibonacci calculation is implemented for single and multi threads doesn't look like good.
+* Right now there are 2 separete files for multi and single fibonacci tests, ideally, these tests should be added to other single and multi tests, respectively.
+  So, the project structure will remain clear and simple

 ## Contributing
 If you want to contribute to this project, feel free to open issues, submit pull requests, or suggest improvements.